 When doing a balance transfer, remember that it is like making purchases with a credit card: you don’t ever want to reach your credit limit.
 It is best to keep your balance to 30% of your credit limit or below.
 If it goes above this amount it may start to affect your credit score, and you don’t want that, since a good credit score can help you get a lower APR and save money.

 - Credit RequiredExcellent Credit

-- Rewards Program5% cash back in categories that change throughout the year like gas, restaurant, movies, and more up to $1,500 in purchases with free and easy sign-up.
-And 1% cash back on all other purchases.*
+- Rewards Program5% cash back on up to $1,500 in purchases for Online Shopping through December 2013 with free and easy sign-up.
+1% cash back on all other purchases.*

 - Signup Bonus0% Intro APR on purchases and balance transfers for 14 Months*Then the variable purchase APR applies, currently 10.99% - 22.99%.
 A fee of 3% applies for each balance transferred.